MFR6340/theenglishextension.org/young-world-4/unit-5:The Story of Chocolate.md

  *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

+This unit on chocolate is usually also covered in pr

 ## Charlie and the Chocolate Factory, by Roald Dahl

 <img src="https://imgur.com/gSBaQBZ.png" width="25%" />